Mad Max (2015 video game): Gameplay

 Mad Max's landscape consists of canyons, caves, deserts, and abandoned wastelands.
 The game's world is divided into several regions, with each having its own backstory and landscape.
 Unique landmarks and ruins can be discovered in each region.
 Side activities such as races, time trials, invading enemy fortresses, and eliminating enemy convoys can be found in each region.
 A region's threat level is lowered by completing these activities, facilitating its navigation.
 Each region has a boss, who can be found and defeated in their base.
 Some of the game's strongholds are friendly, and eliminating hostile strongholds gives Max additional quests and rewards.
 These strongholds can be upgraded, offering Max different benefits such as helping Max to collect scraps when the game is turned off, or restoring Max's health and shotgun ammo upon visits.
 Max can ascend in a hot-air balloon (permanently attached to the ground) to look for new objectives and locations.
 After seeing the objectives through binoculars, they are highlighted on the map.
 Max can be guided by Chumbucket in strategically completing his objectives.
-Max is accompanied by a dog companion who can help players detect land mines.
+Max is accompanied by a dog companion who can detect land mines.
 Max has limited climbing abilities, and objects that he can climb are highlighted in yellow.

 Most resources in the game are scarce except for gasoline, which is needed for driving.
 The player can collect one jerrycan at a time, storing it in the back of the Magnum Opus, and can find collectibles (history relics) throughout the game.
 The relics are primarily photos and notes of the wasteland before the apocalypse.
 Food and water are vital to Max's survival; the player can collect them in the wasteland and use them to replenish their health.
 Max can also eat small animals, such as rodents, and maggots from decomposing corpses, to replenish his health, and areas where he can find food and supplies have crows flying around them.
 As initially described, the player would be able to venture into the Big Nothing, an uncharted, volatile area of the wasteland with dangerous sandstorms and no food or water in which rare parts for the Magnum Opus could be found (according to Avalanche, the "Big Nothing" made the game map infinite) but ultimately this was not a feature of the final gameplay.
 A dynamic day-night cycle, a weather system and a variety of environmental hazards are included in the game, whose terrain is affected by weather and natural disasters.